tinyHiker/book-store/README.md

 ## Watch the Demo Video Or Visit the Site Link

-To see the demo video, click below:
+To see the demo video, click the image:

 [![Watch the Video](THUMBNAIL.png)](https://www.youtube.com/watch?v=Kz64tc0Pe0A)